 As an architect for services and databases, I usually give the same answer: for these sorts of objects, it’s a mediocre idea to store files in a database.
 When I say this, I’m speaking from personal experience over a long career working with many Relational and NoSQL databases.

 I know from a developer perspective it is easy and convenient to store files in the database.
 It even makes sense logically to do it too.
 I have data, I need to store it.
 I want to have information about that data so I can look it up and serve the data to my users.
 This all makes sense to me too.

 I have two arguments for why it is a mediocre idea to store these types of objects in a database (Couchbase or otherwise).
-I will also propose a solution for how best to use Couchbase cost efficiently and to serve the end user best.
+I will also propose a solution for how best to use the Couchbase image storage database at a cost that is efficient and to serve the end user best.
 That is why we are all truly here in the end, right?

 Operational expense and performance